 We have three grown-up children: Simeon, Benjamin and

 Anna - a lawyer a scientist and a teacher - and six

 Gwen, and two grandsons: Joshua and Caleb.
 My

 hobbies include fruit and vegetable gardening and

-2003, I have been a magistrate sitting on the
+until 2017, I was a magistrate sitting on the

 address: 4 Cefn